A Snapshot of Lymphoma

 Assuming that incidence and survival rates follow recent trends, it is estimated that $13.4 billion1 will be spent on lymphoma care in the United States in 2014.

 - Members of the International Lymphoma Epidemiology Consortium (InterLymph), a group of epidemiologists researching the causes of NHL, undertake research projects that pool data across studies or otherwise undertake collaborative research.

-- NCI's Strategic Partnering to Evaluate Cancer Signatures (SPECS) program explores how information from molecular studies can be used to improve the care and outcomes of cancer patients.
-One SPECS project is developing a diagnostic and prognostic test for aggressive B-cell lymphomas using formalin-fixed and paraffin-embedded lymphoma biopsies.
+- NCI’s Strategic Partnering to Evaluate Cancer Signatures (SPECS) program is exploring how information from molecular studies can be used to improve the care and outcomes of cancer patients.
+One SPECS project is using formalin-fixed, paraffin-embedded biopsy specimens from lymphoma patients to develop and validate a diagnostic and prognostic genetic profile assay to differentiate aggressive B-cell NHLs into prognostic groups.

-- The Integrative Cancer Biology Program combines experimental and clinical research with mathematical modeling to gain new insight into cancer biology, prevention, diagnosis, and treatment.
-ICBP centers are developing computational models for lymphoma.
+- The Integrative Cancer Biology Program (ICBP) combines experimental and clinical research with mathematical modeling to gain new insights into cancer biology, prevention, diagnosis, and treatment.
+One ICBP center is applying computational approaches to the study of differentiation in hematologic cancers, including follicular lymphoma.

 - Four lymphoma-specific Specialized Programs of Research Excellence (SPOREs) are moving results from the laboratory to the clinical setting.
 SPORE researchers are evaluating novel lymphoma therapies (including immunotherapies), studying lymphoma biology and epidemiology, and identifying lymphoma biomarkers.